Introduction

 Professional Squash Association (PSA) and Players

-- Jahangir Khan, the former world champion from Pakistan who also served as WSF President in the 2000s, lent his stature.
+- Jahangir Khan, the former world champion from Pakistan and WSF President in the 2000s.

-- Nicol David of Malaysia, an eight-time World Open champion, was a prominent advocate, rallying fans on social media and in interviews and saying she was proud to be part of the effort to get squash into the Olympics.
+- Nicol David of Malaysia, an eight-time World Open champion, a prominent advocate on social media and in interviews.

-- Nick Matthew, England's former world number one, and French champion Thierry Lincou appeared in promotional videos and events to boost the sport's profile.
+- Nick Matthew, England's former world number one, and French champion Thierry Lincou, in promotional videos and events.

 National and Regional Federation Initiatives